-People seemed to have rediscovered coconut in recent years, with production increasing over 22% in the last 20 years.
-If you’ve caught the bug, you may wonder if you can give your cat some, too.
+People seem to have rediscovered coconut in recent years, with production increasing over 20% in the last 20 years.1 If you’ve caught the bug, you may wonder if you can give your cat some, too.
 After all, it’s such a versatile food, whether you use the oil for cooking, the water for drinking, or the flavoring for foods.
 Few things bridge the gap in all these areas, including its purported health value.

-Coconut meat also contains 6.2 g of sugar, 15.2 g of carbs, and a whopping 33.5 g of total fat.
-These things alone might take it off the menu for your cat.
-Nevertheless, it is a nutrition powerhouse, with 9 g of fiber, 356 mg of potassium, and 32 mg of magnesium—all with no cholesterol.
-However, hear in mind that we’re talking about the raw meat and not the sweetened variety.
+Coconut meat also contains 6.2 grams of sugar, 15.2 grams of carbs, and a whopping 33.5 grams of total fat.
+These things alone are enough to take it off the menu for your cat.
+Nevertheless, it is a nutrition powerhouse, with 9 grams of fiber, 356 milligrams of potassium, and 32 milligrams of magnesium—all with no cholesterol.
+However, bear in mind that we’re talking about the raw meat and not the sweetened variety.

 The Potassium Question

 We found several articles cautioning about the potassium content of coconut water.
-The concern rests with the possibility of a pet getting too much and causing a condition called hyperkalemia.
-This disorder is often caused by kidney disease or a urinary tract obstruction that prevents your pet from eliminating this mineral normally.
-The question of potassium and a possible link with disease is a bit murky.
+The concern rests with the possibility of a pet getting too much and causing a condition called hyperkalemia, where the blood potassium levels are abnormally high.
+This disorder is often caused by end-stage kidney disease where urine production is reduced or has completely ceased.

-The Association of American Feed Control Officials (AAFCO) recommends that an adult cat gets 0.6 g per kg of diet.
-Using Hill’s Science Diet Adult Urinary Hairball Control Dry Cat Food as an example, we find that this product contains 0.67 g per kg.
+The Association of American Feed Control Officials (AAFCO) recommends that an adult cat gets 0.6 grams per kilogram of diet.
+Using Hill’s Science Diet Adult Urinary Hairball Control Dry Cat Food as an example, we find that this product contains 0.67 grams per kilogram.

 Myth About Medium-Chain Triglycerides (MCTs) and Feline Hepatic Lipidosis (FHL)

-A search for coconut oil will likely turn up several articles about the medium-chain triglycerides (MCTs) and a heightened risk of feline hepatic lipidosis (FHL), usually without a source to verify it.
+A search for coconut oil will likely turn up several articles about medium-chain triglycerides (MCTs) and a heightened risk of feline hepatic lipidosis (FHL), usually without a reputable source to verify it.

 FHL or fatty liver syndrome is a potentially life-threatening liver condition unique to felines.
 It happens when there is an influx of fat in a cat’s system that overwhelms the liver with too much to metabolize.
 This organ serves many vital functions, including its role in metabolism.
 When FHL occurs, the liver can’t do its job efficiently.

-However, MCTs don’t cause FHL.
 Over 90% of the time, it is a complication from another condition, such as kidney disease, diabetes, or cancer.
 The scenario typically plays out where a cat will stop eating and become anorexic.
-The animal’s body then responses by breaking down fat to compensate.
+The animal’s body then responds by breaking down fat to compensate.
 That action, in turn, inundates the liver, causing it to pool in the cells.

 Unfortunately, the prognosis is poor if it isn’t caught early.
 It’s also imperative to identify the underlying cause of the condition.
 It’s worth mentioning that FHL can also occur in overweight pets that stop eating suddenly, with similar results.

-We can conclude that coconut in whatever form isn’t harmful to cats.
-However, it’s essential to remember that it’s high in fat and can contribute to weight gain.
-If you’re going to give your pet coconut, make it an occasional treat only.
-While it’s not bad, there isn’t enough compelling evidence to start.
+We can conclude that coconut in whatever form isn’t toxic to cats.
+However, it’s essential to remember that it’s high in fat and can cause a digestive upset and contribute to weight gain.
+If you’re going to give your pet coconut meat or its oil, speak to your vet first.
+While it’s not necessarily all bad, there isn’t enough compelling evidence on this, as the research on its safety or claimed benefits is still lacking.
 After all, a high-quality diet will provide everything your kitty needs without supplementing it.